 Timeline of Scholarships

 Most applications are due in the Fall, and the winners are announced in the Spring.
-Since you won’t know how many scholarships you’ve won until they’re no longer available, you should apply to many (yes, you’ll be adding these scholarship applications on top of your normal college applications due in the Fall).
+Since you won’t know how many scholarships you’ve won until they’re no longer available, you should apply to many (yes, you’ll be adding these scholarship applications on top of your normal college applications due in the Fall and don’t forget to maximize your performance on the ACT and SAT too).
 Most application deadlines have a submission period at least a month long, but I recommend you get started as soon as the applications become available.

 Going into your senior year, you should have two recommendations from teachers who have (preferably) taught you in your junior year.
 They will have to submit the recommendations each time you apply for a different scholarship, so tell them about the scholarships beforehand.
 Also, make sure you have your family’s financial records prepared for when the application requests proof of your financial need.
 The strength of your application will be directly correlated to your proactiveness!